wp-plugins/learnpress/readme.txt

 - [Content Drip add-on for LearnPress](http://thimpress.com/product/content-drip-add-on-for-learnpress/) - the feature to restrict the access of student to each lesson by progress, or time.
 - [Sorting Choices question type for LearnPress](http://thimpress.com/product/sorting-choice-add-on-for-learnpress/) - another interactive question type for LearnPress.

+**LearnPress have been translated into the following languages:**
+1. English
+2. French
+3. Indonesian
+4. Italian
+5. German
+6. Polish
+7. Russian
+8. Dutch

 **WordPress LMS Plugin - LearnPress ROADMAP:**

 - Payment Method support (first priority)